senserf/picos/README.txt

  R071005A  Yet another example (WIRELES/Easy) for CMPUT642.
 Incorporated Nick's
            fix of a cast in mailbox.c, which was frowned upon by gcc 4.1.0 on his MAC.

+ R071028A  Added "abstract" as a type qualifier (alternative to "virtual").
+An
+	   "abstract" type may specify abstract methods and cannot be create'd.
+	   Fixed a bug in Examples/IncLib/rfmod_dcf.h: the CP attribute of Xmitter was not initialized.